necromyhan/snake-game/readme.md

 ## Binary

 Ready-to-run game builds are available in the [Releases](https://github.com/necromyhan/snake-game/releases/) section.\
-For Linux, self-build is recommended.\
+For Linux, self-build is recommended.

-### Windows
-To run game on Windows launch snake_game.exe.
-Do not move contents of snake-game directory.\
+## Running the Game
 ### Linux
-libsdl2-dev install required.
-To run game on Linux launch run_game.sh script
+Install libsdl2 library via apt.\
+Launch run_game.sh script in the project directory.
 ```bash
 cd snake-game
 bash ./run_game.sh
 ```
+### Windows
+Execute snake_game.exe.
+Ensure all files remain in their original locations.

+### Controls
+- Arrow Keys: Navigate the snake or menu options.
+- Enter Key: Select menu items.

-## Controls
+## Contributing

-Snake movement and menu navigation with arrows.
-Enter to choose menu item.
+Contributions are welcome!
+If you have ideas for improvements or bug fixes, feel free to fork the repository and submit pull requests.